Gentrification and displacement of African Americans in Northern Virginia predates Civil War, report finds

 Life expectancy in an affluent census tract can be 18 years higher than those in the poorest, report found.

-The report starts in 1649, when King Charles II of England rewarded his loyal supporters with land grants throughout the newly-established Virginia colony on parcels that European settlers had seized from Indigenous peoples.
-The new landowners, wealthy British statesmen, had surnames like Fairfax, Culpeper, Lee, Washington and Mason.
+The report starts in 1649, when King Charles II of England rewarded his loyal supporters with land grants throughout the newly established Virginia colony on parcels that European settlers had seized from Indigenous peoples.
+The new landowners, wealthy British statesmen, had surnames such as Fairfax, Culpeper, Lee, Washington and Mason.
 They increased their wealth and political power over generations, by relying on the labor of enslaved people and by being at the center of some of the most defining historical events of their time — the establishment of the United States of America, the creation of the Virginia Constitution, the Civil War.

-Meanwhile the lives and legacies of Black Virginians have historically been controlled and regulated by these same families, their descendants and the systems they helped to create, researchers found.
+Meanwhile, the lives and legacies of Black Virginians have historically been controlled and regulated by these same families, their descendants and the systems they helped to create, researchers found.

 When the Civil War began, Virginia had the largest population of enslaved people of any Confederate state.
-After the war during Reconstruction, the federal government created Freedman’s Village — a community where formerly enslaved Black people could live on the Arlington estate of Robert E. Lee.
+After the war, during Reconstruction, the federal government created Freedman’s Village — a community where formerly enslaved Black people could live on the Arlington estate of Robert E. Lee.
 The village offered jobs, schools and farms where residents could work the land.
 But 20 years later, the government changed its mind.
 Black families were evicted to free up the land for military use, the report states.

 This history of displacement continued throughout the 19th and 20th centuries.

 In the 1920s, the creation of the Lee Highway led to the demolition of the Black enclave of Tinner Hill in Falls Church, according to the study.
 In the 1940s, the federal government invoked eminent domain to seize land and push Black residents out of two Black communities — East Arlington and Queen City — so construction on the Pentagon could begin.
-Washington-Dulles International Airport was built on top of what had once been known as Willard, a largely Black village in Loudon County.
+Washington-Dulles International Airport was built on top of what had once been known as Willard, a largely Black village in Loudoun County.

 “These African American neighborhoods had vibrant culture, churches, social networks and residents … but as you move forward in time, you see the desire to acquire that land for largely White homeowners and businesses and so a set of steps were taken by local politicians at the time to rebrand those neighborhoods as slums,” Woolf said.
 “This was an intentional marketing strategy done to convince people that these folks needed to be displaced.”